nrabinowitz/pjscrape/README.md

  4. To run pjscrape from the command line, type: `pyphantomjs /path/to/pjscrape.js my_config_file.js`

-By default, the log output is pretty verbose, and the scraped data is written to stdout at the end of the scrape.
+By default, the log output is pretty verbose, and the scraped data is written as JSON to stdout at the end of the scrape.
+You can configure logging, formatting, and writing data using `pjs.config()`:

+    pjs.config({
+        // options: 'stdout', 'file' (set in config.logFile) or 'none'
+        log: 'stdout',
+        // options: 'json' or 'csv'
+        format: 'json',
+        // options: 'stdout' or 'file' (set in config.outFile)
+        writer: 'file',
+        outFile: 'scrape_output.json'
+    });

 Questions?
 ----------